Mandatory reporting for external complaints body

 - have market-wide implications

-Generally, these issues are not isolated in nature and often stem from more widespread procedural or documentation issues.
+Generally, potential issues may not be isolated in nature and often stem from more widespread procedural or documentation issues.

-If you have any questions related to your ECB’s obligations, please contact FCAC at compliance@fcac.gc.ca or the lead supervisor assigned to your ECB.
+If you have any questions related to your obligations as the ECB, please contact FCAC at compliance@fcac.gc.ca or the lead supervisor assigned to the ECB.
 All required reporting should be sent to this email address in accordance with the deadlines stated above.

 Page details